edge-servers/immunity-docs/tutorials/mesh.rst

   :target: ../_images/mesh-network-topology.gif

-In June 2023, we introduced a new feature to the Network Topology module of OpenWISP, enabling the automatic collection of network topology data from mesh interfaces for visualization purposes.
+In June 2023, we introduced a new feature to the Network Topology module of Immunity, enabling the automatic collection of network topology data from mesh interfaces for visualization purposes.

 Setting up this feature is beyond the scope of this tutorial,